Purple-EyeZ/Auto_CLI_Termux/README.md

 Once all this is done, the script asks you what action you want to perform:
 - (1-7): Select the app you want to patch, everything is automated
 - Once patched, the destination path appears on the screen.
 Open the patched apk in your file explorer and install it.
+>ℹ️ *Note: If you already have another version of the patched application, you'll need to uninstall it before installing the new one.*

 ---
 ### 👨‍💻 Direct use of CLI